-Definitions of Abuse and Neglect (including specific safeguarding issues)
+Definitions of Abuse, Neglect and Exploitation (Including specific safeguarding Issues)

-Are forms of maltreatment - a person may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
+Are forms of maltreatment - a person may abuse, neglect or exploit a child by inflicting harm or failing to act to prevent harm.
 Child welfare concerns may arise in different contexts and can vary in terms of extent and seriousness.
 Children can be abused by family members and strangers, in an institution or community setting including via the internet.
 In the case of Female genital mutilation children may be taken out of the country to be abused.

-The warning signs and symptoms of child abuse and neglect can vary from child to child.
+The warning signs and symptoms of child abuse, neglect and exploitation can vary from child to child.
 Disabled children may be especially vulnerable to abuse, including because they have impaired capacity to avoid or resist abuse.
 There are also assumptions that indicators of abuse such as behaviour, mood and injury can relate to the child's disability without further exploration.
 Children with SEN and disabilities can be disproportionally impacted by bullying without showing outward signs.
 Children develop and mature at different rates so what appears to be worrying for a younger child might be normal for an older child.
 Parental behaviours may also be indicative of abuse or neglect so be alert to parent-child interactions and behaviours which are concerning.
 By understanding warning signs you can respond to problems as early as possible and provide the right support/services for the child and their family.